Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Adriana Magoulas.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Con Cast Pipe Inc. was found guilty of violating section 25, subsection 2(h) of the OHSA which states,
+Con Cast Pipe Inc. was found guilty of violating section 25, subsection 2(h) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “The employer shall take every precaution reasonable in the circumstances for the protection of a worker.”

 As an instructor for Basic Certification, Level 1, (HRS Group Inc. is an approved provider) I always ensure that the classes understand section 25 and 26 of the ACT.

 It is my responsibility that the employer’s responsibilities are laid out to both the certified worker representative and to the certified management representative as well.
 Too many safety people do not have a full grasp about the onus placed on to the employers as spelled out in these two sections and the employer ends up getting caught as an accident occurs because of one of the following;

 1) a control to a hazard is not there

 2) a control is not in place since the hazard has not been identified

 3) a control to a hazard has been ignored, or

 4) the employees have not received training and supervision concerning the hazard

 Please ensure that your health and safety committee is listened to and take the suggestions for corrective action very seriously.
 I cannot stress this enough as the alternative is a heavy fine and a tarnished reputation and the understanding that an employee did not have to die or get seriously hurt since the employer had the answer right in his/her hand.